ergonode/vuems/docs/content/en/cookbook-preparation.md

   }
 ```
 <alert type="info">
-  Now we don't need any other <b>VueMS</b> settings, we will set them in the next steps.
+  For the time being, we don't need any other <b>VueMS</b> settings, we will set them in the next steps.
 </alert>